As diplomats flee Sudan fighting, a former envoy says some should stay

 "There had better be some diplomats who stayed," says Timothy Carney, who was U.S. Ambassador to Sudan in 1996 when U.S Embassy personnel last fled Sudan.
 At the time, the Sudanese government had refused to deliver three alleged terrorists to Ethiopia after an attempted assassination of Egyptian President Hosni Mubarak.
 The State Department said Khartoum would not guarantee the safety of U.S. citizens amid the terrorism threat.

 Carney calls the 1996 decision to leave a "huge mistake," and while he says he won't second-guess the current operation, he tells NPR's Steve Inskeep that if diplomats such as U.N. special representative Volker Perthes remain, they can continue to work with the warring parties to attempt a cease-fire.
-(Perthes left Khartoum this weekend but will remain in Sudan for now.)
+(Perthes left Khartoum this weekend but will remain in Sudan for now, the UN said in a statement.)
 "In addition, of course, if some diplomats stay, it gives some hope to U.S. nationals who were not able to evacuate."

 Even so, Carney tells Morning Edition, "An embassy is an office building.
 It is not a fort...No embassy is really defensible."
 And he says there's no way to fortify the compound against the kind of weapons and explosives used in the violence that over the past week has wounded thousands and killed more than 420 people, including at least 264 civilians.